InBold Terms and Conditions

 20.3 Transfer: The Client is not entitled to transfer rights and obligations to third parties without InBold’s written approval.
 The Parties may transfer rights to an affiliated company (at least 50% owned).

-20.4 Retainers and Ongoing Services: For ongoing retainer agreements or continuous managed services that do not have a defined end date, either Party may terminate the agreement for convenience by providing three (3) months’ prior written notice.
+20.4 Retainers and Ongoing Services: For ongoing retainer agreements or continuous managed services that do not have a defined end date, either party may terminate the agreement for convenience by providing three (3) months’ prior written notice.

 20.5 Return or Destruction of Data: At the Client’s request, InBold will promptly return or securely destroy all Client Confidential Information and data.